 He was born to do, I think, what he's doing.

-And for those of us that uh have the honor of sharing and benefiting from the hard work that he did over all these years, we all owe him a debt of gratitude.
+And for those of us that have the honor of sharing and benefiting from the hard work that he did over all these years, we all owe him a debt of gratitude.

-And I just on his 30th anniversary wanted to take time.
+And I just, on his 30th anniversary, wanted to take time.

 We'll do this on TV tonight as well.

-I just want to acknowledge with great Humility and appreciation.
+I just want to acknowledge with great humility and appreciation.

-Because him going on the stage nationally from day one, they couldn't believe a conservative dared to say these things.
+It was much harder for him than it has been for any of us that have followed because him going on the stage nationally from day one, they couldn't believe a conservative dared to say these things.

 And so for the rest of us that followed, they're like, oh, there's another conservative.